stonith404/gradely2/README.md

 ### Translation

 Gradely 2 isn't supported in your language or did you find a language issue?
 You're welcome to help translate Gradely 2 in other languages.
-[Contact me](mailto:elias@eliasschneider.com) or edit the [CSV language file](https://github.com/generalxhd/Gradely2/blob/master/assets/translations/gradelyTranslation.csv) and create a pull request.
+[Contact me](mailto:elias@eliasschneider.com) or contribute in the [PoEditor project](https://poeditor.com/join/project?hash=7xjXXMznLJ).

 Currently supported languages:

 - German
 - English
+- (French)

 <br>